 Wax tablets are not only great for releasing beautiful scents in the home but also double up as a decoration too!
 They are fabulous for freshening up drawers, closets and shelving.
 You can make them personalised to your loved one by choosing from a range of scents including essential oils to fragrance oils.
-Why not add your own decoration from dried flowers to glitter, for an extra creative pizzazz.
-Simply hang them up in your home, wardrobe or lay in your drawer to allow the wax tablet to gently release the relaxing scent.
+Why not add your own decoration from dried flowers to glitter, for an extra creative pizzazz?
+Simply hang Lavender Essential Oil Scented Wax Tablets up in your home, wardrobe or lay in your drawer to allow the wax tablet to gently release the relaxing scent.

 Our delicate lavender essential oil is balancing with a soothing floral scent and a relieving warm undertone.
 It can be used individually or as part of a bespoke fragrance medley, pairing brilliantly well with other essential oils such as: peppermint and patchouli.
 This essential oil can be used in candles, soaps and diffusers.